The impact of

 Connie, a patient with MS and Pseudobulbar Affect (PBA)

-Workplace Interactions
+Workplace interactions

 It was very embarrassing to have my coworkers see me have these crying spells.